-A. Identical or Confusingly Similar
+Identical or Confusingly Similar

-The Complainant has adduced evidence that the Panel accepts, namely Annex 2 to the Complaint, that the Complainant is the registered owner of the European trademark for BOURSORAMA No. 0017586 registered on October 19, 2001 ("the BOURSORAMA trademark").
+The Complainant has adduced evidence that the Panel accepts, namely Annex 2 to the Complaint, that the Complainant is the registered owner of the internationally registered trademark being trademark n°947686 for ARCELORMITTAL® ("the ARCELORMITTAL trademark") that it registered via WIPO on August 3, 2007.

-It will be seen therefore that the trademark was registered well before the disputed domain name was registered, which was on March 1,2023, as is demonstrated by Annex 4 to the Complaint.
+It will be seen therefore that the trademark was registered well before the disputed domain name was registered, which was on April 7, 2023 and it is used to redirect internet users to a website that pretends to be that of the Complainant.
 The Complainant has verified that the Respondent is the registrant of the disputed domain name.

-The Panel next finds that the disputed domain name is confusingly similar to the BOURSORAMA trademark for the following reasons.
+The Panel next finds that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark for the following reasons.

-First, the domain name includes the entirety of the BOURSORAMA trademark.
+First, the domain name includes the entirety of the ARCELORMITTAL trademark.
 Accordingly, it is clear that the domain name has been inspired by and is an attempt to copy the trademark.
 It is also clear and has been held many times in prior UDRP decisions that when internet users see an entire trademark used in a domain name in this way, they naturally conclude that the domain name is an official domain name of the trademark owner.

-Secondly, the domain name also includes, as a prefix to the trademark, the generic term "mabanque" and a hyphen.
-That generic expression means "mybank" in the French language.
-Internet users who see the entire domain name would then naturally conclude that the entire domain name was an assertion that it related to the Complainant itself or that it was authorised by the Complainant, neither of which is true.
-In this particular case, internet users would also conclude that the domain name was owned by a person or entity that was entitled to assert that it related to its bank, namely the Boursorama bank which is also not true.
-Internet users would also conclude that the entire domain name would lead to an official website of the Complainant, which is also not true.
+Secondly, the domain name also includes, as a prefix to the trademark, the generic term "ukraine".
+Internet users who see the entire domain name would then naturally conclude that the entire domain name was an assertion that it related to the Complainant itself and/or that it was authorised by the Complainant, none of which is true.
+In this particular case, internet users would also conclude that the domain name was owned by a person or entity that was entitled to say that it could speak on behalf of the Complainant and could use the Complainants name and trademark, which is also not true.
+The internet user would also conclude that the domain name would lead to an official website of the Complainant dealing with its commercial activities in Ukraine, which is also not true.

-Finally, the "dot.com" suffix and a hyphen, both of which are present in the domain name, are disregarded for the purposes of assessing confusing similarity, as they could not negate the clear impression that the domain name is confusingly similar to the trademark, which it clearly is.
+Finally, the "dot.com" suffix which is present in the domain name, is disregarded for the purposes of assessing confusing similarity, as it could not negate the clear impression that the domain name is confusingly similar to the trademark.

-The Panel therefore finds that the disputed domain name is confusingly similar to the BOURSORAMA trademark and that this conclusion is supported by the prior UDRP decisions cited by the Complainant.
+The Panel therefore finds that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark and that this conclusion is supported by and consistent with the many prior UDRP decisions cited by the Complainant.